-Key performance indicators Update following significant flooding May 2018
+Update following significant flooding May 2018

-The school suffered an extreme flooding disaster at the end of May 2018; 39 classrooms/teaching spaces were severely damaged and could not be used.
-Temporary mobile classrooms were brought onto the site, and will remain until the affected areas are fully repaired.
+The school suffered an extreme flooding disaster at the end of May 2018, and 39 classrooms/teaching spaces were severely damaged, and could not be used.
+Temporary mobile classrooms were brought onto the site, and remained on site until the summer 2019.
+The four teaching blocks affected re-opened during 2018/19 as the repair work was completed.
+D Block was the last to re-open in May 2019, almost a year on from when the flood took place.